phofstet/grapin-employee-handbook/how-we-work.md

 ## Glossary

-* Appetite: The amount of time we want to spend on a project or the stakeholders think the project is worth—as opposed to an estimate.
+* **Appetite:** The amount of time we want to spend on a project or the stakeholders think the project is worth—as opposed to an estimate.

-### Baseline
-What customers are doing without the thing we’re currently building.
+* **Baseline:** What customers are doing without the thing we’re currently building.

 ### Bet
 The decision to commit a team to a project for one cycle with no interruptions and an expectation to finish.